 At the end of the day, it’s important to know that it’s okay to not feel okay on Valentine’s Day.
 Give yourself permission to feel any sort of way.
 Accepting your actions and emotions can be incredibly helpful.
 If you’re feeling down and want to curl up in a ball and eat chocolates until you fall asleep, so be it!
 Just know that you are not alone in feeling this way.
 Acknowledge that you may need to have a ‘down day’ and be kind to yourself about that.

 If you’ve become increasingly overwhelmed with feelings of anxiety, you may want to consider connecting with a trusted therapist.
 No matter where you are, On Your Mind Counselling offers virtual visits with certified counsellors to accommodate individual circumstances.
-Whether or not you’ve attended therapy in the past, this is a great opportunity to express your emotions in a safe and non-judgemental space.
+Whether or not you’ve attended therapy in the past, this is a great opportunity to express your emotions in a safe and non-judgmental space.
 Book your visit today.

 Written by Tori Mudie, BA, MA, RP, CCC